odrive/gateway-api/gateway-api.md

 *JSON*

-Submit the user reponse to the required form input fields.
-Format the request as JSON post with the field name as the key and user input as the value.
+Submit the user response to the required form input fields.
+Format the request as a JSON post with the field name as the key and user input as the value.

 **RESPONSE**